-The water heater is probably the most underrated appliance in your home.
+Your hot water heater is probably the most underestimated system in your home.
 Seriously – without a water heater, you couldn’t have any of the following:

 - Hot showers